Swing Trading Tips: Top Strategies for Technical Analysis

 9. Put the Odds in Your Favor

-I always strive to select trades whose target allows me strong profits if I'm correct, but where my potential losses are fairly limited.
-In general, I look for opportunities where there are 1.6 to 1 odds.
+When you enter a trade, it should be based on your technical analysis.
+Select trades whose target allows strong profits if you’re correct, but where your potential losses are fairly limited.
+In general, look for opportunities where there are 1.6-to-1 odds.

 10. Integrate Fundamentals into Your Technical Analysis

 Day traders in positions for 15-60 minutes have little need for fundamentals.
 Swing traders, on the other hand, may often hold positions for several days to several weeks.
 As such, they can greatly benefit from a better understanding of each company's fundamental, inherent value.
 Look at measures such as the PEG ratio to help determine value.

 Normally, technicians and fundamentalists are like the boys and girls at a sixth-grade dance: they seldom speak to one another.
 Yet both forms of analysis can help one make more effective stock market decisions.
 After all, you'd be hard-pressed to find a technical analyst who isn't in awe of legendary value investor Warren Buffett's incredible track record of success.

 If both forms of analysis are good, why would anyone believe that a combination of both isn't better?
 When used correctly, they don’t contradict each other.
 Rather, they’re supplemental.